-In Fig. 1 the typical architecture of RDF-based applications is depicted.
+In Figure 1 the typical architecture of RDF-based applications is depicted.
 Such applications usually consist of two main components:

-• A SPARQL endpoint, which wraps an RDF dataset and hides its implementation details from a client.
+- A SPARQL endpoint, which wraps an RDF dataset and hides its implementation details from a client.
 The data may actually be stored in a relational database, in the file system, in memory, or it may be accessible via a network protocol.
 The endpoint implementation accepts SPARQL query strings, executes them on the actual RDF data, and returns the results in the correct target format.

-Figure 1: Typical Architecture of Semantic Webbased Applications
+Fig. 1: Typical Architecture of Semantic Web-based Applications

-• An application or browser, which accesses RDF data by issuing SPARQL queries to the endpoint, and interprets the results1.
-Just as it is the case with applications that build upon relational databases, all details of generating results and processing updates are delegated to the SPARQL endpoint.
-The only defined interface between the application and the data set is the SPARQL language and its transport protocol [9].
+- An application, which accesses RDF data by issuing SPARQL queries to the endpoint, and interprets the results1.
+Just as it is the case with applications that build upon relational databases, all details of generating results and processing updates are delegated to the SPARQL engine.
+The only defined interface between the application and the data set is the SPARQL language and its transport protocol [7].